Offering new beginnings for men and veterans who have been incarcerated, or recovering from drug addiction.

 the feeling of hoping for the best, and inviting hope for a brighter future.

-Retraining the Village offers transitional housing for veterans and men.
-It has transitional houses in East Palo Alto and Madera.
+Retraining the Village offers transitional housing for homeless veterans, previously incarcerated men, and individuals recovering from opioid addiction.
+It has transitional houses located in East Palo Alto and Madera, California.

 In addition to housing,